Sunnybank Hills suburb profile

 Sunnybank Hills demographics

-Sunnybank Hills, located in Brisbane's southern suburbs, is a vibrant and diverse community known for its multicultural atmosphere and family-friendly environment.
-With a population of 18,085 and a median age of 37, the suburb attracts a mix of families, professionals, and retirees.
-The area is well-regarded for its excellent schools, parks, and shopping facilities, making it a popular choice for those seeking a balanced lifestyle with urban conveniences.
+Sunnybank Hills, located in Brisbane's southern suburbs, is a vibrant and diverse community known for its family-friendly atmosphere and multicultural influences.
+With a population of 18,085 and a median age of 37, it attracts a mix of families, professionals, and retirees who appreciate its balance of suburban tranquility and urban convenience.
+The suburb's proximity to shopping centers, schools, and parks makes it an appealing choice for those seeking a well-rounded lifestyle.

 Sunnybank Hills infrastructure, key developments and investment opportunities